AntJanus/bootstrap-builder-boilerplate/README.md

 Install the dependencies for running the various tasks to prebuild the environment:

 * bower
-* grunt / grunt-cli
+* grunt / grunt-cli (thus Node)
+* jekyll

-Run `bower install` and run `grunt build` to install bootstrap and compile your less files.
+Run `bower install`, `npm install`, and run `grunt build` to install bootstrap and compile your less files.

+To start working on a project and enjoying live reload or other similar tasks, run `grunt work`.

 Structure
 ====================